nerab/ansible-role-ruby/README.md

 # Test

 Besides the tests running in Travis, there is a [Vagrant file](tests/Vagrantfile) in the [tests](tests) folder that runs this role when started with `vagrant up`.

+# TODO

+* Install if the actually present ruby version is different from the desired one